Tofiq Musayev: Bellator MMA

 On January 10, 2022, it was announced that Musayev signed a multi-fight contract with Bellator MMA.

-Musayev was scheduled to make his Bellator debut on April 22, 2022 at Bellator 278 against Zach Zane.
-However, the bout was scrapped after Zane pulled out due to unknown reasons and Tofiq wasn't rebooked against a new opponent.
+Musayev was scheduled to make his Bellator debut on April 22, 2022, at Bellator 278 against Zach Zane.
+However, the bout was scrapped after Zane pulled out for unknown reasons and Tofiq wasn't rebooked against a new opponent.

-Musayev was scheduled to face Adam Piccolotti on July 22, 2022 at Bellator 283.
+Musayev was scheduled to face Adam Piccolotti on July 22, 2022, at Bellator 283.
 Piccolotti however pulled out of the bout due to injury.
 Musayev was instead rebooked against Sidney Outlaw, after his opponent pulled out of their bout, and won the match via knockout 27 seconds into the first round.

 Lightweight Grand Prix

-On January 11, 2023, Musayev was announced as one of the 8 participants in the $1 million Lightweight Grand Prix, with his quarterfinal bout against Alexandr Shabliy taking place on March 10, 2023 at Bellator 292.
+On January 11, 2023, Musayev was announced as one of the 8 participants in the $1 million Lightweight Grand Prix, with his quarterfinal bout against Alexandr Shabliy taking place on March 10, 2023, at Bellator 292.
 Musayev lost the bout in the third round, with a body kick rendering him unable to continue.

+Post Grand Prix

+Musayev returned to face Akira Okada at the co-promotion event Bellator MMA x Rizin 2 on July 30, 2023.
+He won the fight via knockout in the second round.

+Tofiq faced Koji Takeda on November 4, 2023 at Rizin Landmark 7.
+He won the bout via ground and pound knockout in the third round.

+Musayev was scheduled to face Alfie Davis on March 22, 2024 at Bellator Champions Series 1.
+On March 15, it was announced that Musayev had pulled out of the bout.

+Ultimate Fighting Championship

+Musayev made his debut with the Ultimate Fighting Championship against Myktybek Orolbai on June 21, 2025 at UFC on ABC 8.
+The bout proceeded as a 165-pound catchweight fight as both fighters exceeded the lightweight non-title fight limit during the weigh-ins, with Musayev weighing 163 pounds and Orolbai weighing 165 pounds.
+Musayev lost the fight via a kimura submission in the first round.